dddExperiments/Photosynth2InternetArchiveExporter/README.md

  static-server has an off-by-one error when requesting 206 partial request :-(.

 Create a new Item on the InternetArchive by uploading a dummy empty file.

 Add a Photosynth tag to your item!

-Then on Linux, use the ia commandline.
+Then on Linux, use the ia commandline tool:

 ```
 pip install internetarchive
 ia upload your_item_name js